 To get an idea of the MHash/s your setup reaches, you might want to run a benchmark first.

-If the benchmark returns an empty result (which it probably will the first few times), retry until you've got a viable reading or set the
+If the benchmark returns an empty result (which it probably will the first few times), be patient until the DAG file has been generated.

 Divide the “MAX” hashrate by 1000000 to get the rate in megahashes.
 This is your real hashrate in MH/s.

 Finally, we're ready to start mining!
 The final step is actually very simple, just run the following command:

 0x47e83BafFbc118393C082B7D4A62130b0480BB11 with your Eth wallet address and

 rigname with the name of your rig (or just remove it since it's optional).

 Now the mining should start to run.
 Optionally you can monitor your progress by looking up your wallet address on the miner stats page.